Doctor of Philosophy in Theological Studies (PhD)

 In the admissions process, the Associate Dean for Academic Affairs assigns each student to a faculty advisor.
 Ordinarily, students work with their assigned advisor through their qualifying exams and that advisor becomes the student’s first reader on the prospectus and dissertation.
 In some instances, however, a different first reader may be arranged.
 Students may request a change of advisor with the approval of the new advisor and the Associate Dean for Academic Affairs, who may consult with the original advisor before granting approval.
 Students may secure a secondary advisor if they choose, and in some cases a second advisor will be suggested or assigned from the outset.
 Inevitably, the student will need to secure two readers, so working with one’s advisor to secure that second reader is required prior to the beginning of qualifying exams.
 Students may request a change of advisor within their concentration with the consent of the new advisor and the Associate Dean for Academic Affairs attested on a signed form submitted to the ASC office.

-In certain, albeit rare, circumstances, students may require or request a second reader from outside Boston University.
-In those situations, requests should be submitted to the Associate Dean for Academic Affairs, who is authorized to extend invitations to outside colleagues on behalf of the faculty.
+In certain, albeit rare, circumstances, students may request a second reader from outside Boston University.
+In those situations, requests (with advisor approval) should be submitted to the Associate Dean for Academic Affairs, who is authorized to extend invitations to outside colleagues on behalf of the faculty.

-Current approved concentrations within the PhD program include:
+Current approved concentrations within the PhD program are organized into three tracks, which include:

 In this area, students can specialize in the following concentrations: